Robust entanglement by continuous dynamical decoupling of the J-coupling interaction: Deriving the Hamiltonian

 \section{Deriving the Hamiltonian}

 In what follows, we consider the trapped ion species \yb.
 The hyperfine states of the $^2S_{1/2}$ manifold are used as a computational basis and we assign the following labels: $\ket{0} \equiv \ket{F=0, m_f = 0}$ and $\ket{-1,0',+1} \equiv \ket{F = 1, m_f = -1,0,+1}$.
+Here, $F$ and $m_f$ are the angular momentum and magnetic quantum numbers.
 The $\ket{\pm 1}$ states are magnetically sensitive while the energy of $\ket{0'}$ is, to first order, magnetic field independent.
-Due to the long wavelength of microwave and RF radiation, a static magnetic field gradient is introduced to increase spin-phonon coupling \cite{mintert2001}.
+Due to the long wavelength of microwave and RF radiation, an oscillating or static magnetic field gradient can be introduced to increase spin-motion coupling \cite{mintert2001}.
+In what follows, we consider only a static gradient.
 We first introduce the intrinsic J-coupling Hamiltonian and follow the derivation and notation of \cite{wolk2017}.
-The Hamiltonian in the lab frame for a linear string of N ions is
+We begin by considering the lab frame Hamiltonian subject to a Polaron transform, $U_p = e^{\frac{1}{2}\epsilon_{j,n}(a - a^\dagger)\sigma_z^{(j)}}$, which decouples the spin and motion (see Refs. \cite{mintert2001, wolk2017, lawrence2019} for more details).
+After dropping constant terms, the Hamiltonian for a linear string of N ions is

 with